DCAN-Labs/loes-scoring-2/doc/WIPs/alex_net.md

 Loes scores range from a low of 0 to a high of 34 at increments of 0.5.

 ### Intermediate layers
 The intermediate, hidden layers are blocks.
-Each block is constructed like this (I've elided the parameters for now):
+Each block is constructed like this (For simplicity, I've elided the parameters):

         (0): Conv3d(...)
         (1): BatchNorm3d(...)